Our Cacao Beans

 The Beans from Papua New Guinea are grown and certified organic in Cocoalands

-on the Manabo Plantation, Cloudy Bay, Abau District in Central province.
+on the Manabo Plantation, Cloudy Bay, Abau District in Central Province.

-In 2023 we were lucky to be able to travel and visit with Kingstan on his family land and meet the cacao Team.
+In 2023 we were lucky to be able to travel and visit with Kingstan on his family land and meet the Cacao Team.

 The fermenting and drying of the beans is done on site at Manabo.